strathlumsden/strathlumsden/README.md

 ## Hi there, I'm Strath! 👋

-- I'm interested in learning more about the fascinating world of Data Science! 🤓📚🖥️
+- I'm interested in learning more about the fascinating world of data science! 🤓📚🖥️
 - I'm currently working on a range of fun data-driven projects spanning medicine 👨‍⚕️, business 👨‍💼, and engineering 👨‍🔬!

 <!--